bookofproofs/bookofproofs.github.io/_sources/history/19th-century/killing.md

 7. Killing discovered what would later be called the Euler-Killing vector equation.
 8. He was noted for his investigations of the curved spaces of constant curvature and their invariant properties.

-Born 10 May1847, Burbach (near Siegen), Westphalia, Germany.
+Born 10 May 1847, Burbach (near Siegen), Westphalia, Germany.
 Died 11 February 1923, Münster, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Killing/)